Luis Arce: United States

 The United States congratulated Arce on his 2020 electoral victory, with the outgoing Donald Trump administration expressing that it looked forward to working with the new government.
-For his part, Arce stated that "Bolivia needs to open up [bilateral relations] … to all countries"—including the US—within the framework of respect for sovereignty and "above all" equality between states.
+For his part, Arce stated that "Bolivia needs to open up [bilateral relations] ... to all countries"—including the US—within the framework of respect for sovereignty and "above all" equality between states.
 "There are no big or small countries", Arce assured.
 On the date of his inauguration, Arce signaled that the election of Democratic politician Joe Biden could translate into better relations between La Paz-Sucre and Washington, D.C.

 Even so, the US under the Biden administration criticized indications of "anti-democratic behavior" during Arce's government.
 In particular, the US Department of State expressed due process concerns following the apprehension of Áñez, with Secretary of State Antony Blinken calling on the Arce administration to release detained former officials as their arrests were "not consistent with Bolivia's democratic ideals".
-In 2022, the Department of State published its annual Country Reports on Human Rights Practices, in which it accused Arce's government of being "more interested in Ánez's imprisonment than in giving her a fair trial".
+In 2022, the Department of State published its annual Country Reports on Human Rights Practices, in which it accused Arce's government of being "more interested in Áñez's imprisonment than in giving her a fair trial".
 In response, the Bolivian government discarded the report as an "interference" in the country's internal affairs.

 For his part, Arce disapproved of the US government's position in the region.
 In particular, the president objected to the exclusion of "sister countries" in US initiatives.
 In 2021, Bolivia was excluded from the US-led Summit for Democracy—despite the participation of outwardly authoritarian regimes—and in 2022, Arce joined other Latin American leaders in boycotting the 9th Summit of the Americas if delegates from Cuba, Nicaragua, and Venezuela were not allowed to attend.
-Similarly, on 1 February 2021, Arce abrogated an Ánez-era decree providing for visa-free travel for US and Israeli citizens seeking to enter the country.
-The president justified that the measure failed the principle of reciprocity by "unilaterally [benefiting] Israeli and US citizens, without their countries granting a similar benefit".
+Similarly, on 1 February 2021, Arce abrogated an Áñez-era decree providing for visa-free travel for US and Israeli citizens seeking to enter the country.
+The president justified the repeal on the grounds that the measure failed the principle of reciprocity by "unilaterally [benefiting] Israeli and US citizens without their countries granting a similar benefit".

+Withdrawal

+On 14 May 2025, Arce announced that he would not seek a second term as president in the 2025 Bolivian general election, saying that he was seeking to avoid "dividing the popular vote" that allow right-wing and centrist parties to return to power.

+2024 coup attempt

+On 26 June 2024, following irregular troop movements in La Paz, soldiers stormed the Bolivian Presidential Palace as part of an apparent coup attempt against Arce.
+This occurred the day after Juan José Zúñiga, commanding general of the Bolivian Army, was dismissed from duty by Arce.
+Evo Morales, whose relationship with Arce has become fraught by party rivalries, claimed soon after the fact that the attempted military takeover was instead a self-coup instigated by Arce to bolster popular support for the president.
+The accusation was repeated by members of the opposition, and other political actors in the continent.